ABDULRAHMAN-ALSAADI/Improving-the-joint-of-a-robot-hand/README.md

 ## 📌 Overview

-This project demonstrates an improvement made to an existing arm joint component used during my internship in Smart Methods Co.
-The goal was to enhance structural reliability and verify the upgrade using Finite Element Analysis (FEA) in SolidWorks Simulation.
+This is an improved design of an arm joint from my internship with Smart Methods Co, desgined and tested using SolidWorks.

 ## 🔬 Simulation Setup